Atrial fibrillation: Ablation

+A hybrid convergent procedure has been developed which combines endocardial ablation with epicardial ablation, which can reduce AF recurrence to less than 5% for over one year.
+The epicardial ablation is performed first, with a minimally invasive surgical approach.

+Maze procedure

 An alternative to catheter ablation is surgical ablation.
-The Maze procedure, first performed in 1987, is an effective invasive surgical treatment that is designed to create electrical blocks or barriers in the atria of the heart.
+The maze procedure, first performed in 1987, is an effective invasive surgical treatment that is designed to create electrical blocks or barriers in the atria of the heart.
 The idea is to force abnormal electrical signals to move along one, uniform path to the lower chambers of the heart (ventricles), thus restoring the normal heart rhythm.
 People with AF often undergo cardiac surgery for other underlying reasons and are frequently offered concomitant AF surgery to reduce the frequency of short- and long-term AF.
 Concomitant AF surgery is more likely to lead to the person being free from atrial fibrillation and off medications long-term after surgery and Cox-Maze IV procedure is the gold standard treatment.
 There is a slightly increased risk of needing a pacemaker following the procedure.
+Less invasive modifications of the maze procedure have been developed, designated as minimaze procedures.